EXCCoin/exccd/docs/json_rpc_api.md

 In addition to the [standard API](#Methods), an [extension API](#WSExtMethods) has been developed that is exclusive to clients using Websockets.
-In its current state, this API attempts to cover features found missing in the standard API during the development of dcrwallet.
+In its current state, this API attempts to cover features found missing in the standard API during the development of exccwallet.

 While the [standard API](#Methods) is stable, the [Websocket extension API](#WSExtMethods) should be considered a work in